FabriceSalvaire/Pyterate/doc/sphinx/source/overview.rst

 Somehow, it is similar to an `Jupyter notebook <https://ipython.org/notebook.html>`_, but it works differently and provides specific features.

-Which platforms are supported by AutoSphinx ?
+Which platforms are supported by Pyterate ?
 ---------------------------------------------

-AutoSphinx runs on Linux, Windows 64-bit and Mac OS X.
+Pyterate runs on Linux, Windows 64-bit and Mac OS X.

-How to install AutoSphinx ?
+How to install Pyterate ?
 ---------------------------

-The procedure to install AutoSphinx is described in the :ref:`Installation Manual <installation-page>`.
+The procedure to install Pyterate is described in the :ref:`Installation Manual <installation-page>`.

 Which version of Python is required ?
 -------------------------------------

-AutoSphinx requires Python 3.
+Pyterate requires Python 3.